mui/material-ui/docs/src/pages/customization/globals/globals-es.md

 {{"demo": "pages/customization/globals/GlobalCss.js"}}

 The list of these customization points for each component is documented under the **Component API** section.
 For instance, you can have a look at the [Button](/api/button/#css).
-Alternatively, you can always have a look at the [implementation](https://github.com/mui-org/material-ui/blob/next/packages/material-ui/src/Button/Button.js).
+For instance, you can have a look at the [Button](/api/button/#css).

 ## Global CSS